 - Meats: chicken and red meat.

-- Other foods: milk, yoghurt, soy products, veggie burgers, nuts and beans.
+- Other foods: milk, yogurt, soy products, veggie burgers, nuts and beans.

 Tip #4: Stand Up More to Pedal

 This tension will help to avoid muscle loss as you get older.
-Muscle loss is something that plagues many older riders who have spent their entire lives sitting on the seat to pedal.
+Muscle loss is something that plagues many older riders.
 Standing up to pedal can also help to reduce any pain you might feel in the lower back and knees.

 Standing up to pedal can feel very uncomfortable at first, as most bikers learned how to navigate sitting down.
-However, standing up will push the body until it’s more comfortable to stand up.
+However, standing up will push your body until it becomes more comfortable to stand up.
 Before you know it, standing up won’t be a problem.

 Related Post: Science Shows How Cycling Fights Aging